fastlib/INFOMQNM-Public/AdditionalInformation/schedules.md

 ## Feedback sessions

 Due to GDPR and privacy reasons, only team ID's are used.
 See blackboard for team information.
+Specifically, the announcement of Tuesday May 14th.
+There you can find an Excel file containing the teams and their ID's.

 | Time        | Team ID    |   | Time        | Team ID    |
 | ----------- | ---------- | - | ----------- | ---------- |